Skip to main content

 Dissemination and communication:

-• The extent to which the dissemination tools foreseen will reach out
+• the extent to which the dissemination tools foreseen will reach the target audience via

 What are the funding rules?